 Welding Engineering Technology Program Educational Objectives

 Several years after graduation, welding engineering technology program alumni will:

-Program Student Outcomes and Educational Objectives are reviewed by the Welding Engineering Technology faculty and the WET Industrial Advisory Board every other year.
+Program Student Outcomes and Educational Objectives are reviewed by the Welding Engineering Technology faculty and the WELE Industrial Advisory Board every other year.

 The Bachelor of Science in Welding Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the General Criteria.